Church of the Nazarene: Nazarene Publishing House (NPH)

-Nazarene Publishing House (NPH), the publishing arm of the Church of the Nazarene, is the largest publisher of Wesleyan-Holiness literature in the world.
+Nazarene Publishing House (NPH), also called Foundry Publishing, the publishing arm of the Church of the Nazarene, is the largest publisher of Wesleyan-Holiness literature in the world.
 NPH prints more than 25 million pieces of literature each year.
 NPH processes more than 250,000 orders each year from more than 11,000 churches.

-The Third General Assembly of the Church of the Nazarene held in Nashville, Tennessee, in 1911 recommended that the infant denomination's three publishing companies (then located in Rhode Island, Texas, and Los Angeles, California) each founded by a different Nazarene parent body, consolidate into "one central publishing company" and merge their three papers into one strong paper.
+The Third General Assembly of the Church of the Nazarene held in Nashville in 1911 recommended that the infant denomination's three publishing companies (then located in Rhode Island, Texas, and Los Angeles) each founded by a different Nazarene parent body, consolidate into "one central publishing company" and merge their three papers into one strong paper.
 The newly created Pentecostal Nazarene Publishing House was sited at 2923 Troost Avenue, Kansas City, Missouri, in 1912, with Clarence J. Kinne, a Nazarene ordained minister, as its first manager.
 The Herald of Holiness, the new weekly paper, edited by B. F. Haynes, appeared for the first time on Wednesday, April 17, 1912.
 The Other Sheep (later World Mission) magazine began publication in 1913 under founding editor Charles Allen McConnell, who was NPH manager from 1916 to 1918.
 Both magazines were published until 1999, when they were discontinued in favor of Holiness Today, a new publication.
 In the meantime, Spanish, Portuguese, and French editions of Herald of Holiness appeared over the years.

 NPH is a separate corporate entity from General Church of the Nazarene, although it is accountable to the church.
 NPH has a board of directors and is also accountable to one of the six General Superintendents of the Church of the Nazarene who has oversight of NPH.
 NPH publishes a variety of books, music and materials.
 The primary label under which books are published is Beacon Hill Press.
 Sunday school curriculum is published under the label Word Action.
 Youth ministry resources are published under the label Barefoot Ministries.
 Spanish materials are produced by Casa Nazarena de Publicaciones.

-Music and drama resources are published under the label Lillenas Publishing, which was founded in Indianapolis, Indiana, in 1925 by Nazarene minister and composer Haldor Lillenas (born November 19, 1885, at Stord Island, Norway; died August 18, 1959, at Aspen, Colorado), and subsequently purchased by NPH in 1930.
+Music and drama resources are published under the label Lillenas Publishing, which was founded in Indianapolis, Indiana, in 1925 by Nazarene minister and composer Haldor Lillenas, and subsequently purchased by NPH in 1930.